kogakure/website-hugo-stefanimhoff.de/app/_posts/2014-10-31-gulp-tutorial-14-deploying-the-website.markdown

 updated: 2015-03-09T12:30:00+02:00
 author: "Stefan Imhoff"
 og_image: "/assets/images/artikel/gulp-tutorial-14.jpg"
-description: "Gulp.js tutorial: How to deploy the website wit rsync to the server"
+description: "The ultimative tutorial and guide for Gulp.js: How to deploy your website with rsync to your server."
 categories:
 - Code
 tags: